fleetdm/fleet/handbook/engineering/README.md

 Whenever a PR is proposed for making changes to our [tables' schema](https://fleetdm.com/tables/screenlock)(e.g. to schema/tables/screenlock.yml), it also has to be reflected in our osquery_fleet_schema.json file.

-The website team will update the json file with the latest changes periodically.
-If the changes should be deployed soon, you can generate the new json file yourself by running these commands:
+The website team will [periodically](https://fleetdm.com/handbook/marketing/website-handbook#rituals) update the json file with the latest changes.
+If the changes should be deployed sooner, you can generate the new json file yourself by running these commands:
 ```
 cd website
 ./node_modules/sails/bin/sails.js run generate-merged-schema